HARDWARE

 WLAM enables the fabrication of parts from advanced materials, including high-strength alloys and refractories, which are often challenging to process using traditional manufacturing methods.
 Its high degree of precision, coupled with reduced material waste and energy consumption, positions WLAM as a pivotal technology for industries pursuing high-performance components with intricate designs, such as aerospace, medical implants, and energy.

-One-Off Robotics offers multiple WLAM end-effector solutions supporting multiple laser wavelengths and variable power consumption, with deposition rates of the Meltio system at 0.25 Kg/hr and our high deposition system at 10 Kg/hr.
+One-Off Robotics offers multiple WLAM end-effector solutions supporting multiple laser wavelengths and variable power consumption, with deposition rates up to 10 Kg/hr.

 Robots & Positioners